-Making a campfire is a fun activity that can bring a wonderful warm and cosy experience in the outdoor, but first there are a few things to remember.
+Making a campfire is a fun activity that can bring a wonderfully warm and cosy experience to the outdoors.
+Before you strike the match, there are a few things to remember.

-Campfires in and near forests is prohibited between 15th of April to 15th of September.
-Nevertheless, it may be allowed in places where the fire hazard is very unlikely, e.g. nearby the sea and in approved campfire sites.
+Campfires in and near forests are prohibited between the 15th of April and the 15th of September.
+It may be allowed in places where the fire hazard is very unlikely, e.g. nearby the sea and in approved campfire sites.
 This also means that everything from cigarettes to disposable grills can be illegal if used in a fire hazardous way.
-It is therefore important to carefully consider how you make a campfire.
+It is important to carefully consider how you make a campfire.
 Please remember that you are legally responsible for ensuring a safe campfire.

 How to make a safe campfire

-- Make sure you are in a place that allows campfires and check the Norwegian weather forecast website, yr.no (see link below), for the forest fire situation in each municipality.
+- Make sure you are in a place that allows campfires.
+Check the Norwegian weather forecast website, yr.no, for the forest fire situation in each municipality.

 - Build the campfire in a place that is not too windy.
-Build it on a inflammable surface such as sand or rock.
+Build it on an inflammable surface such as sand or rock.
 Moss and peat are not suitable to build campfires on as the glow and heat can remain for a long time.
-If you are near the beach, be careful of building a campfire on the roches moutonnées (rocks by the sea) as it can cause cracks and discolouring in the rocks, which is not so nice.
-Ask yourself if you risk leaving a long lasting impact on nature if you make a campfire here.
-Is it okay to build a campfire here?
+If you are near the beach, be careful of building a campfire on the rocks by the sea as it can cause cracks and discolouring in the rocks.
+Ask yourself if you risk leaving a long-lasting impact on nature if you make a campfire here.

 - It is useful to have an axe or also a saw.
 This makes it easier to provide wood for the fire.
 It is important to have water nearby to extinguish the fire with, at least 1.5 litres.
 The campfire needs to burn out completely or be extinguished with a lot of water.
 A shovel is also very useful to bring.